vmware-archive/dispatch/examples/vcenter/README.md

 ```

 ### Step 4: Subscribe to the vCenter Event
-Subscribe to the event **vm.being.deployed** that is published by the vCenter Event Driver and specify the name of the function **slack-post-message** that must be executed when the event occurs.
+Subscribe to the event **vm.being.created** that is published by the vCenter Event Driver and specify the name of the function **slack-post-message** that must be executed when the event occurs.
 ```
-$ dispatch create subscription vm.being.deployed slack-post-message --secret slack
+$ dispatch create subscription vm.being.created slack-post-message --secret slack
 ```

 Verify the subscription is READY: